periwal45/periwaletal2020/README.md

 virtually screens the foodb compounds against the trained models and generates predictions.
 The FooDB dataset was split into smaller sized files.

--virtual screening
+- virtual screening
--consensus matching
+- consensus matching
--adding annotations
+- adding annotations